-A Look Back: Homecoming Remains Special to Elena Delle Donne
+Twitch Flashback: Homecoming Remains Special to Elena Delle Donne in WNT Game vs. France

-USA Basketball is streaming select national team exhibition contests every Tuesday (women) and Thursday (men) through July 9.
-This week’s women’s national team exhibition re-air is from July 27, 2016, when the 2016 USA National Team earned an 84-62 victory over France at the University of Delaware ahead of the Olympics.
-The game will be streamed 8 p.m.
-EDT at USAB.com/live and on USA Basketball Twitter and Facebook pages.
-During the re-air, Elena Delle Donne will recall her favorite memories from the homecoming game for her at UD against France.
+USA Basketball is streaming 10 select men's and women's national team exhibition contests every Friday, beginning March 12, 2021.
+The April 29 This week’s women’s national team exhibition re-air is from July 27, 2016, when the 2016 USA National Team earned an 84-62 victory over France at the University of Delaware ahead of the Olympics.
+The game will be streamed at 6 p.m.
+(EDT) on Twitch.

-Four years ago, after the 2016 USA Basketball Women’s National Team had been together for less than a week and played one exhibition against the USA Select Team (a game that will be re-aired in two weeks), the USA squad traveled from Los Angeles to Newark, Delaware, for an exhibition game against France.
+Five years ago, after the 2016 USA Basketball Women’s National Team had been together for less than a week and played one exhibition against the USA Select Team.
+Following that game, the USA squad traveled from Los Angeles to Newark, Delaware, for an exhibition game against France.
 Tina Charles finished with 17 points, five rebounds and two assists, and the U.S. used a potent second half performance to seize an 84-62 victory.

 The home of the Blue Hens also was home to Elena Delle Donne during her collegiate career.
 It was where during her four years, she helped lead UD to a 104-32 record (.765 winning percentage), the 2013 NCAA Sweet Sixteen, 2012 NCAA second round, a pair of WNITs, two Colonial Athletic Association regular season titles and two CAA tournament crowns.